Seattle Jewish Federation shooting: Hostage-taking and surrender

 Dayna Klein, a Federation employee who was five months pregnant, heard the shots being fired and as she went to the door of her office.
 Haq fired at her abdomen, but the bullet hit her raised arm.
 According to Klein, Haq then moved to another section of the building and Klein, bleeding profusely, crawled to her desk and dialed 911, despite Haq's threats to kill anyone who called the police.
 Haq eventually returned to Klein's office and discovered her on the phone, at which point he reportedly shouted "Now since you don't know how to ... listen, now you're the hostage, and I don't give a [expletive] if I kill you or your baby."
-Klein told the Seattle Post-Intelligencer that Haq "...stated that he was a Muslim, [and] this was his personal statement against Jews and the Bush administration for giving money to Jews, and for us Jews for giving money to Israel, about Hezbollah, the war in Iraq, and he wanted to talk to CNN."
+Klein told the Seattle Post-Intelligencer that Haq "stated that he was a Muslim, [and] this was his personal statement against Jews and the Bush administration for giving money to Jews, and for us Jews for giving money to Israel, about Hezbollah, the war in Iraq, and he wanted to talk to CNN."
 Klein then offered Haq the phone and suggested that he tell the dispatcher what he had just told her.

 Still pointing his gun at Klein, Haq took the phone and informed the police that he had taken hostages.
 He repeated his previous explanation that he was upset about the war in Iraq and U.S. support of Israel.
 He also said, "[t]hese are Jews.
 I'm tired of getting pushed around, and our people getting pushed around by the situation in the Middle East."
 He also demanded that the U.S. military get out of Iraq.
 He asked if he could be patched through to CNN.
 The dispatcher told Haq that was not possible, and informed him that talking with the media would not alter U.S. policy.
 Haq calmed down and told the dispatcher that he would surrender.
 He then put his guns down and walked silently out of the building with his hands on his head.
 He surrendered at 4:15 p.m. and was taken into custody by police.
-At 10:38 p.m., he was booked into King County Jail on one count of investigation of homicide and five counts of investigation of attempted murder.
+At 10:38 p.m., he was booked into King County Jail on one count of homicide and five counts of attempted murder.